Emotional freedom therapy

 EFT = Emotional Freedom Therapy

-In an EFT session, you will tune into the negative patterns that you form around your uncomfortable feelings, thoughts or troubling memories.
-You tap on the correct pressure points while bringing these emotions or thoughts into consciousness to be able to find relief, relaxation and to promote healing around emotional or physical issues that hold you back.
+In an EFT session, you will tune into the negative patterns that you form around your uncomfortable feelings, thoughts, sensations or troubling memories.
+You tap on the correct pressure points while bringing these emotions or thoughts into consciousness to be able to find relief, relaxation and to promote healing around emotional or physical issues that hold you back or make life just that bit harder.